ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

         - Power Plant (Only one floor)
         - Rock Tunnel
         - Mt.
 Silver
-- [IMPORTANT] Capable of trading Pokemon between both generations.
-The first 151 are 2-way tradeable, while the new 100 can only be traded between the second generation games (which is expected).
+- [IMPORTANT] Added the capacity to trade Pokemon between both generations.
+    - The first 151 are 2-way tradeable, while the new 100 can only be traded between the second generation games (which is expected).
+    - This was called the Time Capsule

 [Return to Navigation](#quick-navigation)